hugomaiavieira/Webservice-1.5/source/english.md

 | Carrier not authenticated successfully. | 7 | 0 | n / a | n / a |
 | The store chose to allow bypassing the authentication.| 7 | 0 | 0 | 7 |

 # Operations and configurations

 ## Creating an authorization of transaction

 The request for an authorization is the main operation of Cielo E-commerce, because it's through it, that a sale can be concreted and the sale process can be finished.
 The authorization has a sequence of configuration that can be customized, besides the functionalities that have value to customer and retailers.

+<aside class="notice">For the response codes of the authorization, consult the Directory of Response Codes of Authorization  os códigos de resposta da autorização consulte o Catálogo de Códigos de Resposta da Autorização (LR)</aside>

+<aside class="notice">All the messages must be formatted correctly, according specified on <a href="attachment/ecommerce.xsd">XML Schema ecommerce.xsd</a></aside>

 ## Direct authorization